ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 You can easily test this for yourself on macOS:
 1. Install MacVim with `brew install --cask macvim`.
-1. Run `vim --version` and note that the output includes `+clientserver`
+1. Run `vim --version` and note that the output includes `+clientserver`.
 1. Start Vim with `vim --servername VIM myfile.tex` and note that `:echo v:servername` returns `VIM`, suggesting client-server functionality will work.
 1. Now here is the catch: open another terminal, run `vim --listservers`, and notice that the result is blank!
-   In other words, even though the Vim instance editing `myfile.tex` is running a server, this server is not visible to the outside world, and effectively useful for the purposes of inverse search.
+   In other words, even though the Vim instance editing `myfile.tex` is running a server, this server is not visible to the outside world, and effectively useless for the purposes of inverse search.

 See the GitHub issue [Client Server mode does not work in non-GUI macvim #657](https://github.com/macvim-dev/macvim/issues/657) for a longer discussion of this problem.